 In August 2022, September 2022, and October 2022, the G Farma Settlors failed to make monthly payments, and failed to cure each default within 10 days' notice from Company pursuant to the Settlement Agreement.
-As a result, \$2,000,000 should be added to the amount payable by the G Farma Settlors in accordance with the terms of the Settlement Agreement.
-In February 2023, the Company and Mentor Partner I filed a Request for Court Judgment requesting that the stipulated judgment be entered against the G Farma Settlors for (1) the remaining amount of the \$500,000 settlement amount which has not yet been paid by the G Farma Settlors plus \$2,000,000 and all accrued unpaid interest, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.
+In February 2023, the Company and Mentor Partner I filed a Request for Court Judgment requesting that the stipulated judgment agreed as part of the Settlement Agreement be entered against the G Farma Settlors for (1) the remaining amount of the \$500,000 settlement amount which has not yet been paid by the G Farma Settlors plus \$2,000,000 and all accrued unpaid interest, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.
+On July 11, 2023, the Court entered judgment against the G Farma Settlors and in favor of Mentor and Partner I in the amount of \$2,539,597, which is comprised of \$2,494,450 of the default settlement amount (calculated as the settlement payment, less payments made by the G Farma Settlors, plus the default addition) plus accrued and unpaid interest of \$40,219, costs of \$1,643, and attorneys' fees of \$3,285 incurred by Mentor and Mentor Partner I in connection with obtaining the judgment.
+The judgment also accrues post-judgment interest at the rate of 10% from July 11, 2023 until such time as the judgment is paid in full.

-The Company has retained the reserve on collections of the unpaid lease receivable balance due to the long history of uncertain payments from G Farma.
-Payments from G Farma will be recognized in Other Income as they are received.
+The Company has retained the full reserve on the unpaid notes receivable balance and collections of the unpaid lease receivable balance due to the long history of uncertain payments from G Farma and the G Farma Settlors.
+Payments from G Farma and G Farma Settlors will be recognized in Other Income as they are received.
 Recovery payments of \$3,550 and \$2,000 were included in other income in the consolidated financial statements for the year ended December 31, 2022 and 2021, respectively.
 No recovery payments have received since October 11, 2022.
-See Notes 8 and 18.
+The \$2,539,597 judgment and interest receivable of \$56,358 for the three months and nine months ended September 30, 2023 is fully reserved pending the outcome of the Company's collection process.
+See Notes 1, 8, and 18.